-The number of suppliers assessed is dependent on the level of project activity and the number of new contracts awarded through the year.
-Separately however, we are committed to progressively reviewing numerous existing contracts against the Modern Slavery Act requirements.
+The number of suppliers assessed depend on the level of project activity and the number of new contracts awarded through the year.
+Separately, we are committed to progressively reviewing numerous existing contracts against the Modern Slavery Act requirements.
+During 2022, we completed contract deep dives on a selected number of contracts, assessing Modern Slavery Act compliance.
+This was over and above normal pre-qualification assessments.